Molecular insight on ultra-confined ionic transport in wetting films: the key role of friction: Results and discussion

-{Firstly, the effective viscosity $\eta_\text{EO}$ remains constant for $h>\qty{1}{\nano\meter}$ but increases at smaller film thicknesses.
-This threshold of $\qty{1}{\nano\meter}$ corresponds to the continuum limit of hydrodynamics.
-The observed increase in effective viscosity is consistent with the stronger confinement and enhanced ion–substrate friction caused by the protrusion of charged groups at the solid–liquid interface.
+The variation of this effective viscosity and of $\delta_\mathrm{s}$ with the film thickness $h$ are shown in Fig.~\ref{fig:eta_ds_vs_h}(a) and (b).
+The effective viscosity $\eta_\text{EO}$ decreases with increasing $h$ and is expected to reach $\eta_\mathrm{b}$ for $h \rightarrow \infty$; however, it remains significantly larger than $\eta_\mathrm{b}$ for the maximum $h$ that we simulated.
+For extremely thin films ($h<0.5$\,nm for Na$^+$ and Li$^+$, $h<1$\,nm for K$^+$), the deviations from $\eta_\mathrm{b}$ become very large, up to a factor of 15 for K$^+$.
+The observed increase in effective viscosity is consistent with the stronger confinement and enhanced ion-substrate friction caused by the protrusion of charged groups at the solid-liquid interface.
 Notably, the values obtained are equivalent for both amorphous and crystalline substrates, and they are significantly larger for K$^+$ ions than for Na$^+$ and Li$^+$.
 Moreover, the thickness of the stagnant layer is constant for $h>\qty{0.25}{\nano\meter}$ (i.e., comparable to the molecular size) and remains of the same order as $\delta$ for Na$^+$ and Li$^+$.
 In contrast, the stagnant layer for K$^+$ is approximately twice that of the other two cations.
 This observation is consistent with the stronger frictional forces acting on substrate with absorbed K$^+$.
 Lastly, the uncertainties associated with the parameters $\eta$ and $\delta_\mathrm{s}$ increase as the water film thickness $h$ decreases.
 This trend arises because fewer statistical samples are available at smaller wetting film thicknesses.
 The effect becomes particularly pronounced for $h<\qty{0.5}{\nano\meter}$ in the case of Na$^+$ and Li$^+$, and for $h<\qty{1}{\nano\meter}$ for K$^+$.
-Moreover, the uncertainties for K$^+$ are larger than for the other two cations, owing to the higher number of K$^+$ ions adsorbed at the interface, which reduces the statistical accuracy of both the cation concentration and electro-osmotic velocity profiles.}
+Moreover, the uncertainties for K$^+$ are larger than for the other two cations, owing to the higher number of K$^+$ ions adsorbed at the interface, which reduces the statistical accuracy of both the cation concentration and electro-osmotic velocity profiles.